DappCoderr/DappCoderr/README.md

 ## Hi, I'm Hardik 👋🏾 😎
 ## I'm Blockchain Developer 💻

-🔭 I'm currently building game on Flow Blockchian, an all new blockchain built to power next-gen games, apps and the developers who build them.
+🔭 I'm currently building game on Flow Blockchian, it's a new blockchain built to power next-gen games, apps and the developers who build them.

 🌱 I’m also learning about consensus algorithm to implement PoW,PoS and more about Defi!